betterlockscreen/betterlockscreen/README.md

 ## Configuration

-You can customize betterlockscreen for your needs, copy the config file from the examples-directory to `~/.config/betterlockscreenrc` and edit it accordingly.
+You can customize Betterlockscreen for your needs, copy the config file from the examples-directory to `~/.config/betterlockscreenrc` and edit it accordingly.

 If no configuration-file is found, then the default configurations (which is equal to the example but currently hardcoded) will be used.